 The 4G63 has always proved to be a difficult engine to mount a dry sump externally; the oil pump itself supported the timing belt.
 Many people though the timing belt itself was killing the oil pumps.
 It wasn’t.
 Many thought the removal of the balance shaft was removing support and thus killing the oil pump.
 It wasn’t.
 What would kill the oil pump was only one thing only lack of oil.
 Any moment we logged a drop in oil pressure after inspection and tear down of the pump the oil pump would be damaged.

-We engineered an entire front cover with a sealed bearing that could handle big loads.
+We engineered an entire front cover with a sealed bearing that can handle big loads.
 We were planning on using the original gear but that plan was scrapped in favor of designing an entirely new gear ourselves and manufacturing it in house.
-It no longer drives the oil pump; it is now just an idler pulley and allows you to use the original belt.
-The front cover has original timing marks for when you are timing your motor; It fits 7 bolt crank sensor.
-It can be custom made in 6 bolt to fit crank trigger option if you need as well.
-Original oil seal fits in.
+It no longer drives the oil pump, as it’s now just an idler pulley and allows you to use the original belt.
+The front cover has original timing marks for when you are timing your motor and fits 7 bolt and EVO crank sensor.
+It can be custom made in 6 bolt to fit crank trigger options if you need as well.
+The original oil seal fits inside our billet cover.
 We made entirely new gaskets out of the same gasket material and same thickness, to retain the original distance from the trigger wheel to the sensor.

-There are 4 stages 1 stage to pump oil, 3 stages to scavenge, 2 from the pan, one from the cylinder head to clear all the oil that gets stuck in the head from running high rpm, and fills your puke tank (you fast guys know what I’m talking about)
+There are 4 stages; 1 stage to pump oil, 3 stages to scavenge, 2 from the pan, one from the cylinder head to clear all the oil that gets stuck in the head from running high rpm, and fills your puke tank (you fast guys know what we’re talking about).

 The pump can supply the pressure flow and scavenge we need to make 1400 – 1500 WHP, and we’re not talking about imaginary hp, or Crank hp, were talking about 1400 to the wheels, 202 mph in a 2350 lb sled.
 No false claims, no BS.
 We have actually done it are the only ones who have done it and raced it successfully for years.
 We know what kind of oil pressure is needed to survive up there @ 11,000RPM, do the math, the rest are still trying, and claiming they can do it.